Panzzangie/kg-next/README.md

 ## Things to know in editing the website

 Current techstack of the website is a relatively straight forward only really using Next.js/React app with TypeScript.

+To commit edits to the repo, you need to configure *git*.
+[The website](https://git-scm.com/downloads) looks a bit dodgy, but just trust the process of it being made by people that do not care about UI.

 [MUI](https://mui.com) component library based on Material Design is also installed for styled button components etc. Colour theming is to be decided on at a later time.
 We can also opt to handcraft needed components since so far at least there aren't many, but for now MUI does the job.
 (Need a button?
 They've got you covered.)